col1nwu/MeetingScheduler/README.md

 ## Message Format

 - A list of availabilities is formatted as `[[a,b],[c,d]]`.
-- Meeting time is formatted as `[a,b]`.
-It is only used in the bonus part.
+- For the bonus part, meeting time is formatted as `[a,b]`.
+If you would like to enter an empty meeting time, you must enter it as `[]`, otherwise the program can fail.
 - Usernames are separated by comma and space in output, like `a, b, c`, for better readability.
 - Usernames are separated by comma in internal communications, like `a,b,c`.